JPDahm1111/RogueFishing/README.md

 Versions, starting from v0.1, denote major change.
 ---------------------------------------------------

-<ins>v0.1, 030525i :</ins>
+<ins>v0.1, 030525i - Humble Beginnings :</ins>
-Laid down the basic foundations for creating the game:
+- Laid down the basic foundations for creating the game:
 - created the player character, represented with @
 - spawned the player
 - made the player controllable
 - made multiple specialized files to perform tasks such as drawing the player character to controlling it

 <ins>v0.1, 030525a :</ins>
-Major overhaul to EVERYTHING!!!
+- Major overhaul to EVERYTHING!!!
 - created new files, entity.py and engine.py responsible for setting up entities and managing them as well as creating maps respectively.
 - modified main.py to be more lightweight and delegate tasks
 - created tile_types.py, this file manages tiles and tile properties